-Intermediate Phase, Grade 6, Population - why people live where they do (focus: South Africa and world

-Aim:

-To identify processes that affect population growth and change in various places (factors affecting the issue)

-Specific outcomes:

-Learners should be able to:

-- Understand why their parents and people like them who live in the neighbourhood settled in this area - Begin organising their findings (in the next lesson I will ask groups to classify their reasons for settlement into categories, such as forced for political reasons and economic reasons) - Carry out a simple piece of research and make use of the findings.

-What will be done to enable learners to meet the outcomes?
+Intermediate Phase, Grade 6, Population - why people live where they do (focus: South and world Aim: To identify management bet offerst menulation arouth and showed in vertices along • To identify processes that affect population growth and change in various places C (factors affecting the issue) • c outcomes: Learne rs should be able to: • Understand why their parents and people like them who live in the neighbourhood settled in this area ٠ Begin organising their findings (in the next lesson I will ask groups to classify their reasons for settlement into categories, such as forced for political reasons and economic reasons) • Carry out a simple piece of research and make use of the findings.
+What v vill be done to enable learners to meet the outcomes?
+Teachir ng organisation: Learne rs spend afternoon's homework (an hour) and use questionnaires they developed to researc h reasons why their parents and two sets of neighbours settled in this place.
+Metho ds: • As individuals, learners interview parents and two sets of neighbours. • They complete the questionnaire and collect pictures of the houses in which the interviewees live (either photographs of sketches). • They bring these interviews to class tomorrow where they will discuss their findings in their groups.
+Resour ces needed: Copies of the questionnaire developed in class.
+What v vill be the evidence of this learning? • Learners will have completed the questionnaires and provided pictures of houses. • Learners will participate in the group discussion that follows. • Later, I must assess their conceptual understanding, probably by getting them to analyse a case study of settlement similar to this, but that occurs elsewhere in the world.
+How co uld this learning be assessed? • At this stage, assessment would be informal and formative. • I will ask individuals and groups to report randomly on their findings in a whole class session at the beginning of the next lesson. • I will observe discussions in groups and assist with their attempts to classify information.

-Teaching organisation:

-Learners spend afternoon's homework (an hour) and use questionnaires they developed to research reasons why their parents and two sets of neighbours settled in this place.

-Methods:

-- As individuals, learners interview parents and two sets of neighbours. - They complete the questionnaire and collect pictures of the houses in which the interviewees live (either photographs of sketches). - They bring these interviews to class tomorrow where they will discuss their findings in their groups.

-Resources needed:

-Copies of the questionnaire developed in class.

-What will be the evidence of this learning?

-- Learners will have completed the questionnaires and provided pictures of houses. - Learners will participate in the group discussion that follows. - Later, I must assess their conceptual understanding, probably by getting them to analyse a case study of settlement similar to this, but that occurs elsewhere in the world.

-How could this learning be assessed?

-- At this stage, assessment would be informal and formative. - I will ask individuals and groups to report randomly on their findings in a whole class session at the beginning of the next lesson. - I will observe discussions in groups and assist with their attempts to classify information.